Your cookie preferences

 • Stamp duty liability - If you’re transferring previously individually owner properties to a limited company you may become liable for stamp duty on those properties

-• Remortgage fees - Not all lenders will be willing to transfer your mortgage to a limited company buy-to-let from a standard buy-to-let without remortgaging, which usually involves further set up costs
+• Remortgage fees - Not all lenders will be willing to transfer your mortgage to a limited company buy-to-let from a standard buy-to-let without remortgaging, and a buy-to-let remortgage usually involves further set up costs

 • Tax is reduced, not avoided - You’ll still pay tax on your income, even though corporation tax is typically less than income tax